Replicable-MARL/MARLlib/docs/source/algorithm/iddpg.rst

 Usage & Limitation
 ^^^^^^^^^^^^^^^^^^^^^^

-IDDPG is only suitable for
+IDDPG is suitable for

-- continues control tasks.
+- continues control tasks
+- any task mode

 .. code-block:: shell